 - Download the Offline System Update — OSU1.
 It’s a 4GB file available as a ZIP file.

-- Right-click on the file, and Unzip it.
-Look for extract all option when you right click on it.
+- Please right-click on the file, and Unzip it.
+Look for the Extract all option when you right-click on it.

 - Copy the $SystemUpdate file from the .zip file to your flash drive.